naturalnat/naturalnat.github.io/_posts/2019-08-13-cli_gem_portfolio_project.markdown

 Because the URL was already scraped, I used that information in a second scraper.
-After a user is presented with a list of council members, the menu asks the user to input a number corresponding to the council member about which they'd like to learn more information.
+After a user is presented with a list of Council Members, the menu asks the user to input a number corresponding to the Council Member about which they'd like to learn more information.

 The Council Member menu looks like this: